Learnmarketing

 Features

 A question I ask myself often is what is the core purpose of a mobile phone?
 Obviously it is a communication device.
 However, when customers now look for a particular handset the question of clarity of sound does not venture into their purchase equation.
-A mobile phone has become much more, a mini personal computer, a music device, a camera, an organiser a movie player.
-Handset manufacturer are adding increasingly more benefits to mobile phones and charging a little extra for these benefits.
+A mobile phone has become much more, a mini personal computer, a music device, a camera, an organiser, a movie player.
+Handset manufacturer are adding more and more benefits to mobile phones and charging a little extra for these benefits.
 This is added value at its best.

 Exclusive Deals

-Some handset providers tie themselves to particular networks for a period of time.
+Some handset providers tie themselves to a particular network for a set period of time.
 When the iPhone was first launched within the UK it was only available on the O2 network, allowing O2 to charge a premium for the monthly contract.
 The exclusive deal lasted for two years within the UK before other network providers were allowed to sell the iPhone.
 This created a rush for the anticipated phone, encouraging some users to change network providers and move to O2.